gholmes829/Jmp/README.md

 ```
 where each `expr_i` is a Python-compatible regex string, which of course includes plain text searches if you don't want to use fancy regex.
 The algorithm will perform a breadth first search through the file system, attempting to sequentially match expressions with files it encounters.
 Once the last expression has been matched and popped off, your cwd will be changed to the target directory.
 By default without using regex, the algorithm attempts to match files starting with the `expr`.
 You can instead jump to files ending with a "query" with `jmp .*query$`.

+Note that, by default, the last expression will match files in addition to directories.
+In the case of a non-directory match, it will `cd` you to the directory containing the matched file.
+If you want to **only** match directories, try `jmpd`, a simple alias for `jmp -d`.

 If you find yourself not wanting to type out a directory's name every time, you can use aliases.
 You can modify `aliases.json` to include a key-value pair that transforms your input.
 For example, adding `"cc": "EECS 665"` to `aliases.json` would make it so `jmp cc` gets interpreted as `jmp EECS\ 665`.
 This allows for shorter commands that get you to where you want.

 If you don't want to waste compute time on deep directories that you know don't contain anything useful, you can use the blacklist.
 Any blacklisted term will not be evaluated.
 For example, adding `"Documents"` into `blacklist.json` prevents us from searching for or inside of the documents folder.
 This allows for a faster experience.